xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

  tx-connect-speed      100000
  rx-connect-speed      100000
  tunnel-load-balancing equal
  <mark>!!!
-This is the password which will be used for tunnel authentication</mark>
+This is password which will be used for tunnel authentication</mark>
  password             cisco
  ipv4 df-bit reflect
  <mark>!!!
-This is the tunnel source IP, usually this is the loopback IP of ASR9k UP which is reachable from LNS</mark>
+This is tunnel source IP, usually this is the loopback IP of ASR9k UP which is reachable from LNS</mark>
  ipv4 source 172.0.0.2
  <mark>!!!
-This is the tunnel destination IP reachable from ASR9k UP and is the IP of LNS</mark>
+This is tunnel destination IP reachable from ASR9k UP and is the IP of LNS</mark>
  ipv4 destination 200.200.210.1
 exit
 </code>